Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers under uni-axial strains: Results and discussion

-Figure 4 (a) presents the strain-dependences of the effective masses of exciton along the uni-axial strain axis, $M^{S}_{xx}$, for BX, GX, and DX ($S=\text{B}_l,$ GX, and DX) in a strained \ch{MoS2}-ML with varying the tensile uni-axial strain, which are shown very diversified especially around the critical strain {$\epsilon_c$.} With increasing the uni-axial strain from $\varepsilon_{xx} = 0\%$ up to $\varepsilon_{xx} = +5\%$, one sees that the $M^{\text{B}_{l}}_{xx}$ of BX gradually increases from $1.094m_0$ to $2.535m_0$ but, oppositely, the $M^{\text{GX}}_{xx}$ of GX decreases drastically from $1.455m_0$ down to $ 0.125m_0$.
-The presence of uni-axial strain is shown to impact most the $M^{\text{DX}}_{xx}$ of DX as presented by the black curve in {Figure 4 (a)}.
+Fig. 4 (a) presents the strain-dependences of the effective masses of excitons along the uni-axial strain axis, $M^{S}_{xx}$, for longitudinal BX, GX, and DX ($S=\text{B}_l,$ GX, and DX) in a strained \ch{MoS2}-ML with varying the tensile uni-axial strain, which are shown very diversified.
+With increasing the uni-axial strain from $\varepsilon_{xx} = 0\%$ up to $\varepsilon_{xx} = +5\%$, one sees that the $M^{\text{B}_{l}}_{xx}$ gradually increases from $1.094m_0$ to $2.535m_0$ but, oppositely, the $M^{\text{GX}}_{xx}$ decreases drastically from $1.455m_0$ down to $ 0.125m_0$.
+The presence of uni-axial strain is shown to impact most the $M^{\text{DX}}_{xx}$ as presented by the black curve in {Fig. 4 (a)}.
 With increasing $\varepsilon_{xx}$, $M^{\text{DX}}_{xx}$ quickly increases but abruptly reverses its sign to become negative at the critical strain {$\varepsilon_{xx}\approx1.7\%\equiv \varepsilon_{c}$}, where the Mexican-hat-like band dispersion emerges.
 With the strain greater than $\varepsilon_{c}$, the negative $M^{\text{DX}}_{xx}$ yet turns out to decrease its magnitude.
 The non-monotonic strain-dependence of $M^{\text{DX}}_{xx}$ results from the emergence of the unusual strain-induced Mexican-hat-like dispersion, manifesting the pronounced excitonic effect of VD on the spin-forbidden exciton.